-CSMTLGY 101 INTRODUCTION TO COSMETOLOGY (3) NDA Lecture: 3 hours
+CSMTLGY 101 INTRODUCTION TO COSMETOLOGY (3) NDA

 Introduction to the opportunities in the field of cosmetology.
 Students will learn how vocabulary, math skills, and study skills are applicable to the field, and will be better prepared to enter a full-time cosmetology program.